El Rushball and the Excellence in Broadcasting Network, serving humanity.

 Absolutely.

-And he's the author of campaign finance reform.
+And he's the author of Campaign Finance Reform.

-Tom Dashell became a lobbyist.
+Tom Dashle became a lobbyist.

 They have to wait a year because it would look strange if they left their office and started selling influence or trading in the next day.

-So to make it appear clean uh and make them wait a year before they can start running back into the office as a lobbyist, but they're hired because they know how it works up there.
+So to make it appear clean and make them wait a year before they can start running back into the office as a lobbyist.

 By the way, what was the greatest thing before sliced bread?